dlphn/tweet-noise/README.md

 Fetch data from Twitter API.

-Run `streamingAPI.py`.
+Run `tweetsUpload/streamingAPI.py`.

-Or upload a json file of tweets by running `loadLocalTweets.py`.
+Or upload a json file of tweets by running `tweetsUpload/loadLocalTweets.py`.

 ### 2. Data Preprocessing

-Build features file.
+Build features file by running `features/featuresBuilder.py`.

-Run `features.featuresBuilder.py`.
+Or build csv file with text by running `arrayBuilder.py`.

 ### 3. Visualization